aeris170/NeoDoa/CONTRIBUTING.md

     int* arrayOfInts;

-	//If however, the member should be private (read-only, from outside the class), an '_' character is appended to its name. int _size;
+    // If however, the member should be private (read-only, from outside the class), an '_' character is appended to its name. int _size;
 };

 // Member functions names are PascalCase